markrad/winston-mqtt/README.md

 * __level:__ Level of messages that this transport should log, defaults to 'info'.
 * __host:__ The MQTT host address, defaults to: `mqtt://localhost:1883`
+* __requestTracer.instance:__ If you want to trace a specific request using the continuation-local-storage module
+* __requestTracer.property:__ Property of the request id in your object